smeeckaert/di/README.md

 You can add some type hint in your parameters to prevent wrong objects to be injected.

-As of now you have to :
-* Add the class of the object as a default value of the object property. (it's the only way to do it due to the lack of property type-hinting in PHP as of 7.0)
+All you have to do is to add the class of the object as a default value of the object property.

+_(it's the only way to do it due to the lack of property type-hinting in PHP as of 7.0)_
-* If the object is required, add it in the __construct method.

 ```php
 <?php